Andy Warhol: Paintings

-Warhol's 1982 portrait of Basquiat, Jean-Michel Basquiat, is a silkscreen over an oxidized copper "piss painting."
 After many years of silkscreen, oxidation, photography, etc., Warhol returned to painting with a brush in hand.
-In 1983, Warhol began collaborating with Basquiat and Clemente.
+In 1983, Warhol began collaborating with artist Jean-Michel Basquiat and Francesco Clemente.
 Warhol and Basquiat created a series of more than 50 large collaborative works between 1984 and 1985.
-Despite criticism when these were first shown, Warhol called some of them "masterpieces," and they were influential for his later work.
+Despite criticism when these were first shown, Warhol called some of them "masterpieces", and they were influential for his later work.

 In 1984, Warhol was commissioned by collector and gallerist Alexander Iolas to produce work based on Leonardo da Vinci's The Last Supper for an exhibition at the old refectory of the Palazzo delle Stelline in Milan, opposite from the Santa Maria delle Grazie where Leonardo da Vinci's mural can be seen.
 Warhol exceeded the demands of the commission and produced nearly 100 variations on the theme, mostly silkscreens and paintings, and among them a collaborative sculpture with Basquiat, the Ten Punching Bags (Last Supper).
 The Milan exhibition that opened in January 1987 with a set of 22 silk-screens, was the last exhibition for both the artist and the gallerist.
-The series of The Last Supper was seen by some as "arguably his greatest," but by others as "wishy-washy, religiose" and "spiritless".
+The series of The Last Supper was seen by some as "arguably his greatest", but by others as "wishy-washy, religiose" and "spiritless".
 It is the largest series of religious-themed works by any American artist.

 Artist Maurizio Cattelan describes that it is difficult to separate daily encounters from the art of Andy Warhol: "That's probably the greatest thing about Warhol: the way he penetrated and summarized our world, to the point that distinguishing between him and our everyday life is basically impossible, and in any case useless."
-Warhol was an inspiration towards Cattelan's magazine and photography compilations, such as Permanent Food, Charley, and Toilet Paper.
+Warhol was an inspiration for Cattelan's magazine and photography compilations, such as Permanent Food, Charley, and Toilet Paper.

 In the period just before his death, Warhol was working on Cars, a series of paintings for Mercedes-Benz.

+Drawings

+Despite being most known for his work in printmaking, particularly silkscreen, Warhol was also a very skilled illustrator and draughtsman.
+His early drawings on paper provide a feeling of ease and immediacy since they have similarities to both blind contour and continuous line drawing techniques.
+Warhol pioneered the blotted line technique, which combined aspects of printmaking and graphite drawing on paper, while he was working in commercial advertising.
+The drawings from his last years demonstrate the skill and technique that have been refined over the course of his illustrious career.